VSSSE/VSS-DOC/SRS.md

 The user can enter a song title

-3.1.7 Search for movie titles the song was used in
+3.1.7 Search for movie soundtracks using the song

 The user can look up corresponding movies.

-3.1.8 Choose language

- The user can choose language

   1. 3.2Usability